browserengineering/book/book/animations.md

 ```

 All this `absolute_bounds` code is already used in the `Browser.composite`
-method I outlined in the previous section; don't forget to update that method.
+method I outlined in the previous section; don't forget to update that method
+according to the code I outlined.

 Overlap testing is now complete.
 Your animation should animate the blue
 square underneath the green one.